kenjis/php-framework-benchmark/README.md

 # PHP Framework Benchmark

-This project attempts to measure minimum overhead (minimum bootstrap cost) of PHP frameworks in real world.
+This project attempts to measure minimum overhead (minimum bootstrap cost) of PHP frameworks in the real world.

 So I think the minimum applications to benchmark should not include: